-Decision Diagnostics Corp. is the parent company of a nationwide prescription and non-prescription diagnostics and home testing products distribution business.
+Decision Diagnostics Corp. is a nationwide prescription and non-prescription diagnostics and home testing products distributor.
 The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products similarly to the regulation of prescription medicine.
-However, the products we distribute, for the most part, do not require a doctor's prescription for anything other than insurance benefit compliance.
+The company has, since 2005, contracted with independent pharmacies for use of their prescription drug distribution licenses.
+However, the products we currently distribute, for the most part, do not require a doctor's prescription for anything other than insurance benefit compliance.
 Our business model works well in this regulated environment.

 Our subsidiaries, Pharma Tech Solutions, Inc. and PDA Services, Inc. operate in several healthcare products distribution channels.
 We distribute brand name prescription and non-prescription diagnostics products, as well as several lines of ostomy, wound care and post-surgery medical products.
-We have also continued to ready the company, subject to receipt of an expected FDA 510(k) approval, to introduce a proprietary diagnostic product, the Shasta Genstrip, for at-home testing of blood glucose, an estimated \$22.5 billion worldwide market.
+We have also continued to ready the company, subject only to receipt of an expected FDA 510(k) approval, to introduce a proprietary diagnostic product, the Shasta Genstrip, for at-home testing of blood glucose.
+The worldwide market for at-home blood glucose testing is an estimated \$22.5 billion.
 Shasta Genstrip will compete directly with one of the largest worldwide platform manufacturer for at-home blood glucose testing, a product currently used daily by over 3 million diabetes afflicted Americans.
-In anticipation of the introduction of Genstrip, currently in the FDA approval process, we have phased out sales of those brand name products that have been a backbone of our current distribution business but will, in the future, would have us compete directly with our Shasta Genstrip product.
-Phasing out these products lowered our order intake by approximately \$8,450,000 in FY2011 and thus far, \$6,050,000 through the period ending June 30, 2012.
+In anticipation of the introduction of Genstrip, which is in the final stages of FDA approval, and currently completing that approval process, we have evaluated our brand-name distribution model, a model that provides streams of revenue but extremely low profit margins, and over the course of the last 15 months has phased out sales of those brand name products that have been a backbone of our current distribution business but provide low profit margins, if any at all, and will, in the future, compete directly with our Shasta Genstrip.
+Phasing out these products lowered our order intake by approximately \$8,450,000 in FY2011 and \$7,400,000 through the period ending June 30, 2012.

-Typically, and except for our Shasta Genstrip product, which is an alternative product, we distribute name brand products manufactured primarily by large U.S. and international pharmaceutical companies.
+Typically, and except for our own Shasta Genstrip, which is an alternative product, we distribute name brand products manufactured primarily by large U.S. and international pharmaceutical companies.
 The company directs its marketing efforts to ambulatory and semi-ambulatory older Americans afflicted with diabetes and complications caused by diabetes and old age.
 The company, originally a medical IT company with proprietary IT product lines, acquired its medical products distribution business in late 2004 through a merger with Phoenix, Arizona based CareGeneration, Inc. We have grown the original CareGeneration business through subsequent acquisitions of private businesses and strategic partnerships with larger private pharmacies.